CUN-bjy/CUN-bjy/README.md

 - [*now*] ML Research Engineer focused on Robotics Control & Optimization using RL&ML(at *MakinaRocks*)
 - Robotics Software Engineer in the field of Industrial Mobile Robot(AMR) (2017.12 ~ 2021.06, at *Syscon Co.,Ltd*)
 - and..
-I'm trying to study in order to be an *AI Robotics Engineer*
+I'm eager to study in order to be an *AI Robotics Engineer*

 ### Interests